- 501 Research is an essential part of the mission of Troy University

 - Reviews of creative and scholarly work

-- Creation of educational materials.
+- Creation of educational materials

 Sponsored research is defined as that research funded through external means to include federal, state, corporate and private sources.